Facts about Talc

 - what are they about?

-You may have heard about juries awarding large verdicts in lawsuits in North America alleging that talc-based Johnson’s Baby Powder can cause ovarian cancer or mesothelioma and that, in relation to this, a Johnson & Johnson subsidiary, LLT Management LLC (LLT Management LLC), formerly known as LTL Management LLC.
+You may have heard about juries awarding large verdicts in lawsuits in North America alleging that talc-based Johnson’s Baby Powder can cause ovarian cancer or mesothelioma and that, in relation to this, Johnson & Johnson established a new subsidiary called LLT Management LLC (formerly known as LTL Management LLC) (“LLT”) that would be responsible for holding and managing North American legal claims related to the Company’s cosmetic talc.

-But you may not know this: in the majority of U.S. jury trials, including six out of eight trials that happened in 2021, juries have concluded that Johnson & Johnson’s product was not responsible for the plaintiffs’ cancer.
+But you may not know this: in the majority of U.S. jury trials, juries have concluded that Johnson & Johnson’s product was not responsible for the plaintiffs’ cancer.
 In other instances, judges have dismissed cases outright based on their own review of the facts, and many of the verdicts against Johnson & Johnson that have been through the appellate process have also been overturned.

 Despite the evidence presented in court, and the fact that Johnson & Johnson discontinued the sale of Johnson’s Baby Powder in the United States and Canada in 2020, there continue to be more lawsuits filed in North America and a few extraordinary verdicts in U.S. state courts that have contradicted the science.
 That’s why Johnson & Johnson began a process in October 2021 to resolve these lawsuits in a way that would be reasonable for all involved, including anyone who may have legal claims in North America against Johnson & Johnson currently or in the future.
-To achieve this goal, LLT voluntarily filed for Chapter 11 bankruptcy, following an established and legal process for resolving these cases.
+Since that time, Johnson & Johnson has taken numerous actions to achieve its goal of reaching a comprehensive and final resolution of all current and future claims arising from cosmetic talc litigation.
 You can learn more about this here.

 The stories of anyone suffering from any form of cancer are tragic.
 We sympathize deeply with these patients and their families, and we appreciate that they seek answers.
 The science and the facts, however, show that their illnesses were not caused by their use of our talc-based products.